Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The number in base 2 is stored in the environment variable BINARY

 12-combinations > is an executable file that prints all possible combinations of two letters, except oo .

+13-print_float > is an executable file that prints a number with two decimal places, followed by a new line.
+- The number will be stored in the environment variable NUM.